5.7 The role of External Examiners at Examination Boards

 3. All results on taught schemes will be confirmed by the relevant Senate Examining Board comprising:

-(i) a Chair who will be the Pro Vice-Chancellor responsible for academic standards unless the PVC delegates this responsibility to a member of Academic Board
+(i) a Chair who will be the Pro Vice-Chancellor responsible for academic standards (or their nominee)

 (ii) a Senate External Reviewer who will be a senior administrator from another university with substantial experience of operating examination and assessment practices and procedures.
-Their role would be to confirm that AU had operated its approved procedures correctly and to identify possible enhancements based on good practice elsewhere.
-The appointee would be required to attend Senate Examination Boards to oversee the proceedings
+Their role is to confirm that AU has operated its approved procedures correctly and to identify possible enhancements based on good practice elsewhere.
+The appointee is required to attend Senate Examination Boards to oversee the proceedings

-(iii) internal Examiners who will be representatives of all departments teaching modules for which results are being considered
+(iii) internal Examiner representatives from all departments teaching modules for which results are being considered

 (iv) appropriate persons who may attend at the Chair’s invitation in an advisory capacity.
 Such persons shall possess no voting rights.

 4. External Examiners are regarded as members of Examining Boards, giving an external perspective and offering advice and guidance.
 They do not have a right of veto on the decisions taken by the Board.
-On completion of a cycle of examining, an External Examiner’s signature on the relevant pass list(s) is taken to indicate that the decisions recorded were those taken by the Examining Board.
-It is not to be interpreted as necessarily implying an endorsement of the standards of the examination or of the conduct of the assessment; these are matters for consideration in External Examiners’ reports to the University.
+On completion of a cycle of examining, an External Examiner will be invited to confirm that the decisions recorded are those taken by the Examining Board; this is not to be interpreted as necessarily implying an endorsement of the standards of the examination or of the conduct of the assessment; these are matters for consideration in External Examiners’ reports to the University.

-5. During semester one, External Examiners shall perform all the tasks normally associated with examining such as the approval of assessments, and providingfeedback on the schemes/modules that they are responsible for at semester one Examining Boards.
-Consultation shall take place by correspondence or other appropriate means; academic departments must ensure that all External Examiners engage with the necessary tasks and/or procedures before Semester 1 Examining Boards.
-Any concerns about Semester 1 modules shall be brought to the attention of the relevant academic department before Semester one Examining Board.
-External Examiners will not be formally required to attend semester one Examining Board meetings but may do so if they wish.
-A formal report following semester one Examining Boards is not required, but the external examiners should include their comments relating to semester 1 modules in the annual report that they submit after semester 2 Examining Boards.
+5. During Semester 1, External Examiners shall perform all the tasks normally associated with examining such as the approval of assessments and providing feedback on the schemes/modules that they are responsible for at Semester 1 Examining Boards.
+Consultation will take place by correspondence or other appropriate means; academic departments must ensure that all External Examiners engage with the necessary tasks and/or procedures before Semester 1 Examining Boards.
+Any concerns about Semester 1 modules should be brought to the attention of the relevant academic department before Semester 1 Examining Board.
+External Examiners are not formally required to attend Semester 1 Examining Board meetings but may do so if they wish.
+A formal report following Semester 1 Examining Boards is not required, but the External Examiners should include their comments relating to Semester 1 modules in the annual report that they submit after Semester 2 Examining Boards.
 In exceptional circumstances, an External Examiner may be asked for an interim report after Semester 1.

-6. External Examiners on undergraduate schemes are formally required by the University to be present at the main, semester two meeting of the Examining Boards in June at which the examination results in the subjects in which they have been involved are determined.
+6. External Examiners on undergraduate schemes are formally required by the University to be present at the main, Semester 2 meeting of the Examining Boards in June at which the examination results in the subjects in which they have been involved are determined.

 10. The Health Education External Examiners are formally required to attend the main Semester 3 Examining Board, unless requested to do otherwise by the Chair of the Examining Board.